20 beautiful reasons to visit Montenegro

 The gorgeous town of Perast.

-This eye-catching stone town was once seafaring capital of this stretch of the Adriatic.
-Exquisite from every angle, Perast is a photogenic marvel.
+This eye-catching stone town of Perast is a photogenic marvel of palazzos, exquisite from every angle.

-Nineteen baroque palazzos bear witness to its former prosperity, particularly during the 17th and 18th centuries.
-Bronza and Kolović Palace are striking waterfront properties, built by wealthy seamen and merchant families.
-Bujović Palace is home to Perast's seafaring museum.

 The highlight floats offshore, where two picturesque island churches take centre-stage.
 Boat trips depart regularly from Perast.